-- 23. Safety at work: many members who have been office-based throughout the lockdown raised concerns over the levels of care being taken by employers to guarantee safe working, including social distancing and improved cleanliness.
-A third of respondents said social distancing was not always being observed and two-thirds said they were not confident adequate cleaning is taking place in their workplace, posing questions about how media companies will ensure any return to office-based working will meet the threshold of being "Covid-secure".
-Members were using the same equipment, expected to share the same vehicles and one said: "Colleagues are very lax over social distancing and working in studios/production areas, it's virtually impossible to always maintain two metres from others." - 24.
-News Recovery Plan: the present crisis has shown just how vital it is to have a news media providing accurate information, how desperate people are for trustworthy content and how essential it is that the government and authorities are held to account.
+- 26. News Recovery Plan: the present crisis has shown just how vital it is to have a news media providing accurate information, how desperate people are for trustworthy content and how essential it is that the government and authorities are held to account.
 In her report, Michelle Stanistreet, NUJ general secretary, has set out a bold set of measures and interventions to support and protect jobs and quality journalism.
 She said: "This is not and cannot be about the preservation of the status quo.
 The emergency intervention needed now can only be the first steps towards a news reimagined.
 We need a triage plan of intervention and investment.
 That will involve action to stem the immediate damage being wrought, and longer-term measures to heal historic wounds.
 Our aim is to create a healthy diverse press, focussed squarely on the public good, one that can be sustained now and into the future.
 That's why we want governmental commitments to a range of actions - some immediate and some when the worst of this crisis is over - that will create a news industry firmly rooted in the public interest journalism which will deepen public engagement in our democratic structures."
-25. Central to funding such a News Recovery Plan is an urgent windfall tax on the tech giants whose platforms suck up editorial content, without making any contribution to its production.
+27. Central to funding such a News Recovery Plan is an urgent windfall tax on the tech giants whose platforms suck up editorial content, without making any contribution to its production.
 According to analysis by Techwatch earlier this year, the top five tech companies generated over £8.1bn from UK customers in 2018, but collectively only paid around £237m in taxes - an effective tax rate of just 2.9 per cent, meaning around £1.3bn in tax was avoided.
 Achieving this would be straightforward - the UK has committed to introduce a 2 per cent Digital Services Tax from April 2020 on the revenues of large businesses providing internet search engines, social media platforms and online marketplaces to UK users.
-Given the current crisis, that tax should be tripled to 6 per cent and the proceeds used to fund a News Recovery Plan and ensure the tech giants play a significant role in the preservation of a sector that is vital to our democracy.
+Given the current crisis, that tax should be tripled to 6 per cent and the proceeds used to fund a News Recovery Plan and ensure the tech giants play a significant role in the preservation of a sector that is vital to our democracy. - 28.
+Journalists are not seeking handouts or compensation for the industry we are looking for investment in our future to transform the media industry, make it fit for our collective purpose and truly serve the public good. - 29.
+The News\Recovery Plan sets out a list of short-term measures to sustain the press and media through the Covid-19 crisis and longer-term aims to reinvigorate the industry into a reimagined future.
+The short-term include: - A windfall tax of 6 per cent on the tech giants, using the Digital Services Tax, towards funding a News Recovery Plan. - Tax credits and interest free loans to support journalist jobs, for frontline reporters covering the Covid-19 crisis and recovery. - No public money for firms making redundancies, cutting pay, giving executive bonuses or blocking trade union organisation.

-- 26. Journalists are not seeking handouts or compensation for the industry we are looking for investment in our future to transform the media industry, make it fit for our collective purpose and truly serve the public good. - 27.
-The News Recovery Plan sets out a list of short-term measures to sustain the press and media through the Covid-19 crisis and longer-term aims to reinvigorate the industry into a reimagined future.
-The short-term include: - A windfall tax of 6 per cent on the tech giants, using the Digital Services Tax, towards funding a News Recovery Plan. - Tax credits and interest free loans to support journalist jobs, for frontline reporters covering the Covid-19 crisis and recovery. - No public money for firms making redundancies, cutting pay, giving executive bonuses or blocking trade union organisation. - Strategic investment in government advertising, including the hyperlocal sector, involving central and local governments and public bodies. - Further funding by NESTA's Future News Fund of innovative, public interest journalism and a similar scheme in Ireland - Free vouchers for online or print subscriptions to all 18-and-19-year olds and tax credits for households with subscriptions.
+- Strategic investment in government advertising, including the hyperlocal sector, involving central and local governments and public bodies. - Further funding by NESTA's Future News Fund of innovative, public interest journalism and a similar scheme in Ireland - Free vouchers for online or print subscriptions to all 18-and-19-year olds and tax credits for households with subscriptions.

-28. The medium-term measures include:
+30. Medium-term measures included: